clojure-emacs/clojure-ts-mode/README.md

 ## Current Status

-**This library is still under development.
+**This library is still under active development.
 Breaking changes should be expected.**

 ## Installation